Code-Institute-Solutions/churnometer/README.md

 1. Wait for the workspace to open.
 This can take a few minutes.

+1. Open a new terminal and <code>pip3 install -r requirements.txt</code>

+1. In the terminal type <code>pip3 install jupyter</code>

+1. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.

+1. Open port 8888 preview or browser

+1. Open the jupyter_notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open.

+1. Click the button Not Trusted and choose Trust.

+Note that the kernel says Python 3.
+It inherits from the workspace so it will be Python-3.8.12 as installed by our template.
+To confirm this you can use <code>! python --version</code> in a notebook code cell.

 Your workspace is now ready to use.
 When you want to return to this project, you can find it in your CodeAnywhere <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">Dashboard</a>.
 You should only create 1 workspace per project.

 ## Dataset Content